anm-spa/CDSSA/README.md

 <h2> Setup and Installation of SSA and WCCPhi </h2>

 WCCPhi can run as a standalone tool built using the [Libtooling](https://clang.llvm.org/docs/LibTooling.html) library support.
+To build WCCPhi, do the following:
+1. Put WCCPhi in (your llvm directory)/clang/tools directory,
+2. Add the command "add_clang_subdirectory(WCCPhiAnal)" in the CMakeLists.txt file in the tools directory,
+3. build the WCCPhi project of llvm which will generate the executable named wccphigen.